joshrp/moonlight-docs/Project-and-Community.md

 Email any of us at `<our first name>@moonlight-stream.org` or all of us at info@moonlight-stream.org.
 We do receive a lot of mail, so please check if your answer is described in this wiki first.

 ## Contribute
-This project is being actively developed at [XDA Developers](http://forum.xda-developers.com/showthread.php?t=2505510).
+Project developers are often available on [our Discord server](https://moonlight-stream.org/discord) in the `dev` channels.
+Feel free to drop by with questions or to get feedback on your pull requests.

 We welcome code contributions - here's how in three easy steps.

 1. Fork us
 2. Write code